Anglo-French War (1627–1629): New France expedition

-An English force led by David Kirke launched a campaign against New France in 1628 their target being the French colony of Quebec under the command of Samuel de Champlain.
+An English force, led by David Kirke, launched a campaign against New France in 1628 with the target being the French colony of Quebec. under the command of Samuel de Champlain.
 The force sailed up the Saint Lawrence River and occupied Tadoussac and Cap Tourmente.
 Kirke promptly laid waste to the French settlements and then blockaded the Saint Lawrence.
-The English succeeded in capturing a supply convoy bound for New France, severely impairing that colony's ability to resist attack.
-Winter forced the Kirke brothers to return to England where King Charles I on hearing of the successes increased the number of Kirke's fleet to return in the Spring.
+The English succeeded in capturing a supply convoy bound for New France, which severely impaired that colony's ability to resist attack.
+Winter forced the Kirke brothers to return to England, where King Charles I, on hearing of the successes, increased the number of Kirke's fleet to return in the spring.
 Champlain, whose residents were on the point of starvation, was hoping for a relief fleet to arrive.
 The fleet was intercepted and captured by the English on their way upriver to Quebec.
-Kirke, now aware of the desperate conditions in Quebec, demanded the surrender; having no alternative, Champlain surrendered on 19 July 1629.
+Kirke, now aware of the desperate conditions in Quebec, demanded its surrender; having no alternative, Champlain surrendered on 19 July 1629.
 The English occupied the colony with Kirke as governor.

 Peace

-With the Peace of Alès in April 1629 which settled concessions to the defeated Huguenots, Richelau's first step was to end hostilities with England in order to try to break the Hapsburg encirclement of France.
-England and France were thus able to negotiate a peace at the Treaty of Susa which saw no benefits to each other, and amounted to little more than a return to the 'status quo ante bellum'.
+With the Peace of Alès in April 1629, which settled concessions to the defeated Huguenots, Richelieu's first step was to end hostilities with England to try to break the Hapsburg encirclement of France.
+England and France thus negotiated a peace at the Treaty of Susa, which saw no benefits to each other and amounted to little more than a return to the status quo ante bellum.

-With regards to New France, much of this side of the conflict had spilled over after the Susa treaty had been signed.
-In 1632 Charles I agreed to return the lands in exchange for Louis XIII agreeing to paying Charles' wife's dowry.
-These terms were signed into law with the Treaty of Saint-Germain-en-Laye.
+With regards to New France, much of this side of the conflict had spilled over after the Treaty of Susa had been signed.
+In 1632, Charles I agreed to return the lands in exchange for Louis XIII agreeing to paying Charles' wife's dowry.
+Those terms were signed into law with the Treaty of Saint-Germain-en-Laye.
 The lands in Quebec and Acadia were returned to the French Company of One Hundred Associates.

-A peace treaty was also signed with Spain in 1630 – England's disengagement from European affairs dismayed Protestant forces on the continent.
+A peace treaty was also signed with Spain in 1630; England's disengagement from European affairs dismayed Protestant forces on the continent.
 In England, internal conflict continued between the monarchy and Parliament, which would lead to the English Civil Wars of the 1640s.
-France on the contrary continued to grow more powerful, its navy becoming even larger than that of England by 1630.
+France, however, continued to grow more powerful, with its navy becoming even larger than that of England by 1630.